chasefinch/data-enum/README.md

 Data enums allow you to:

 - Associate data with enum members without using tuple-based initialization
-- Add secondary unique keys
+- Use an intuitive initialization syntax to define members
+- Define pure enums without using `auto()`
+- Define value-based enums without
-- Lookup enum members by secondary unique keys
+- Define secondary unique keys & use them to look up enum members
+- Use classmethod syntax (`.get(…)`) to look up members, instead of using initializers

 ## Usage